 Systemically important banks must make adequate provisions to ensure they can maintain the services required for continuing their systemically important functions in the event of a crisis and during the subsequent restructuring phase.
 The measures to improve operational continuity in resolution vary according to the type of service model used by the systemically important bank or banking group: use of services by intra-group companies, third parties, business areas within the bank or a combination thereof.
 Some systemically important banks have created service companies within their group as a preparatory measure.

-The resolution plan, on the other hand, is drawn up by FINMA on the basis of information submitted by the bank for it to verify and analyse.
+FINMA formulates the resolution plan, which outlines the procedure for the restructuring or liquidation of a systemically important bank, as decreed by FINMA.
+Systemically important banks must submit to FINMA the information it needs to create the resolution plan.
 FINMA can disclose the resolution plan to the institution, but it is not obliged to do so.
-It is only bound by the resolution plan to the extent prescribed by law and may deviate from the planned strategies and measures in practice.
+FINMA is only bound by the resolution plan to the extent prescribed by law and it may deviate in practice from its strategies and measures.

 Systemically important banks must submit a current recovery and emergency plan to FINMA every year for review.
 They must also submit a revised plan if changes necessitate plan amendments or if requested by FINMA.
 FINMA will approve the recovery plan, provided it meets the legal requirements.